See Details

 Goals:

-• Integrate haptic feedback in a way that supports interaction without overwhelming the user
+• Integrate haptics in a way that added clarity without overload

-• Educate OEMs on the potential of haptics for branding, confidence, and interaction quality
+• Educate OEMs on haptics as a tool for safety, experience, and brand differentiation

 Discovery and Research

-To inform our work, I conducted a review of academic research including:
+To inform our approach, I reviewed academic and industry research on:

 The data highlighted how haptics can: